bdunko/Charon-s-Obol/notes/Obol/Planning.md

 					- [ ] Heavy checker/purple filter on main menu should not include UI elements (tooltips and textboxes).
 Need to move inside the scenes instead of on main on top of everything.
 				- [ ] Coins with activatable powers should glow solid when hovered.
 Patron token also.
 Remove tinting if we do this.
 				- [ ] **Unlock Improvements**
-					- [ ]
 					- [ ] Transitions between unlocks.
-Transitions between unlock ending and
+Transitions between unlock ending and main menu
 					- [ ] Add an additional space for 'advice' with each coin unlocked and character.
 						- [ ] Apollo - explain curse and bless.
 						- [ ] Artemis - explain arrows.